 - a.
 Monitor game, fish, and wildlife (game and non-game) periodically in impacted area during and after emergency. - b.
 Collect specimens of game fish and wildlife for transfer to indicated laboratories to determine contamination and use of salvaged meats. - c.
 Close contaminated areas to the taking of game fish and wildlife. - d.
-Act as guides in woodland areas. - e.
-Perform law enforcement assistance as directed. - f.
-Provide air, water and land transportation and assist in rescue.

-- g.
-Respond to and investigate reports of fish kill in inland waters. - h.
-Provide consultation in wildlife management and biology. - i.
+Act as liaison between the SERT and interested environmental conservation groups. - e.
+Act as guides in woodland and water search areas. - f.
+Provide personnel and equipment to support law enforcement. - g.
+Provide air, water and land transportation. - h.
+Respond to and investigate reports of fish kill in inland waters. - i.
+Provide consultation in wildlife management and biology. - j.
 Collect or otherwise control the migration of migratory forms of game fish and wildlife if found to be necessary.